hualidaodehualishu/MyWebsite/content/projects/HCI_Lab1.md

 +++
 title: "Create a blog"
 date: 2023-01-30
 description = "I created a personal website that contains some basic information about me and my studies.
-The following will show the process of creating my website.."
+The following will show the process of creating my website."
 +++